PandoraMedia/BottomNavigator/README.md

 ## Detachability

-By default, as Fragments are hidden and shown as the user navigates around the fragments are attached and detached which generates the `onDestroyView`/`onCreateView` lifecycle on the Fragments.
+By default as Fragments are hidden and shown as the user navigates around, the fragments are attached and detached which generates the `onDestroyView`/`onCreateView` lifecycle on the Fragments.
 This is good for memory consumption because it allows View objects that are not being seen by the user to be garbage collected and then recreated in